 The Mr and Miss books are fantastic stories for sharing and reading with kids of all ages as they are full of fun adventures and quirky characters!

-In Mr Noisy & the Giant by Roger Hargreaves, one day, Mr. Noisy meets a very sad and lonely Giant who frightens everyone with his huge voice.
+In Mr Noisy & the Giant, Mr. Noisy meets a very sad and lonely Giant who frightens everyone with his huge voice.
 Can Mr. Noisy put a smile on the Giant’s face?

 Only a young boy named Hogarth is brave enough to lead the Iron Giant to a safe home.
 And only Hogarth knows where to turn when a space-bat as big as Australia, hungry for every living thing on Earth, darkens the sky.

-The Selfish Giant by Oscar Wilde is the classic story of a giant whose gloomy outlook and self-centered ways are changed by a remarkable tiny child.
+The Selfish Giant is the classic story of a giant whose gloomy outlook and self-centered ways are changed by a remarkable tiny child.

 The children loved to play in the Giant’s garden, but when he returned after years away, he said, “What are you doing here?” and the children fled.
 All but one little boy who crept back into the garden.

 A jewel of a book and available in a new illustrated edition of this beloved tale.